Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

 \subsection{Neural Face Rendering}

-Based on the recent advances in neural rendering, we employ a deferred neural rendering technique that is based on neural textures to store the appearance of a face~\cite{thies2019}.
-Our rendering pipeline synthesizes the lower face in the target video based on the audio-driven expression estimations.
-Specifically, we use two networks.
+Based on the recent advances in neural rendering, we employ a novel light-weight neural rendering technique that is based on neural textures to store the appearance of a face. ~Our rendering pipeline synthesizes the lower face in the target video based on the audio-driven expression estimations.
+Specifically, we use two networks (see supplemental material for an overview figure).
 One network that focuses on the face interior, and another network that embeds this rendering into the original image.
-The estimated 3D face model is rendered using the rigid pose observed from the original target image.
-We render a neural texture with a resolution of $256\times256\times16$.
+The estimated 3D face model is rendered using the rigid pose observed from the original target image using a neural texture~\cite{thies2019}.
+The neural texture has a resolution of $256\times256\times16$.
 The network for the face interior translates these rendered feature descriptors to RGB colors.
 The network is using a similar structure as a classical U-Net with 5 layers.
 But instead of using strided convolutions that result in a downsampling in each layer, we are using dilated convolutions with increasing dilation factor and a stride of one.
 Instead of transposed convolutions we are using standard convolutions.
 All convolutions have kernel size $3\times3$.
 Note, dilated instead of strided convolutions do not increase the number of learnable parameters, but it increases the memory load during training and testing.
-Dilated convolutions help to reduce visual artifacts and result in smoother results (also temporally).
+Dilated convolutions reduce visual artifacts and result in smoother results (also temporally, see video).
 The second network that blends the face interior with the 'background image' has the same structure.
 To remove potential movements of the chin in the background image, we erode the background image around the rendered face.
-Thus, the task of this second network is to inpaint the region between the face and the background.
+The second network inpaints these missing regions.

-\paragraph{Loss:}
+\subsubsection{Loss:}

 We use a per-frame loss function that is based on an $\ell_1$ loss to measure absolute errors and a VGG style loss~\cite{Johnson2016}.

 with $I$ being the final synthetic image, $I^*$ the ground truth image and $\hat{I}$ the intermediate result of the first network that focuses on the face interior (loss is masked to this region).